pema99/GITweaks/README.md

 ![image](https://github.com/pema99/GITweaks/assets/11212115/edcfd2e8-f18c-4166-a3c3-97089e749774)

 ### Clickable Lightmap Preview charts
-The Lightmap Preview window can highlight the UV chart of the currently selectec object.
+The Lightmap Preview window can highlight the UV chart of the currently selected object.
 However, you cannot inversely click on a chart to select the corresponding object.
 This tweak adds that functionality.

 ![ZFvbglRVTT](https://github.com/pema99/GITweaks/assets/11212115/ec36ed87-5bdf-489d-b94d-cbe8c5595bd4)